pieroguerrero/pieroguerrero/README.md

 ### Hi there, I'm Piero 👋

-+11 years of experience as IT professional.
-I am Software Engineer with a BSc. in Computer Science and a MSc. in Project Management.
+I am Software Engineer with +11 years of experience as IT professional, a BSc. in Computer Science and a MSc. in Project Management.

 I have worked for companies such as [Verizon](https://go.verizon.com/enterprise), [General Motors](https://www.gm.com/) and [ABB](https://global.abb/group/en)